JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 This tutorial demonstrates how to build a connected full-stack application with IntelliJ IDEA.
 You will create a simple JSON API and learn how to use the API from a web app using Kotlin and React.

 The application consists of a server part using Kotlin/JVM and a web client using Kotlin/JS.
-Both parts will be a one Kotlin Multiplatform project.
-Since the whole app will be in Kotlin, you can share libraries and programming paradigms (such as using Coroutines for concurrency) on both frontend and backend.
+Both parts will be one Kotlin Multiplatform project.
+Since the whole app will be in Kotlin, you can share libraries and programming paradigms (such as using Coroutines for concurrency) on both the frontend and backend.

 Using Kotlin throughout the whole stack also makes it possible to write classes and functions that can be used from both the JVM and JS targets of your application.
 In this tutorial, you'll primarily utilize this functionality to share a